Shiv-hcr/Shiv-hcr/README.md

 - 👋 Hi, I’m Shiv
 - 👀 I’m interested in front-end dev within the legal tech industry.
-The primary language I use is TypeScript
+The primary languages I use are TypeScript & JavaScript
 - 🌱 I’m currently learning: PHP, C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...